 Peace in the Present: The Gift of EMDR Therapy

-Guest blog by Starr Hall
+Guest blog post written by Starr Hall

 After the traumatic abuse I experienced stopped, I wished I could stop it from invading my present life.
 I was on high alert.
 I felt unable to stop my body from warning me of danger that I was no longer experiencing.
 There was a part of me that knew I had done everything in my power to progress, and another part of me that was still so afraid.
 What was going on?
 I had rebuilt my life.
 So why was I still fearful of my abuser?
 I longed to feel safe again, but I didn’t know how to make that happen.
 Then I heard about EMDR therapy.

 When I first heard about EMDR, I wasn’t sure if it was for me.
 I was willing to put in the work to heal.
 But it sounded, well, a bit strange.
 I thought, “So you’re telling me that all a therapist has to do is wave their hand in the air, and that is supposed to help?
 You’re kidding, right?”
 Luckily for me, I had a trusted girlfriend that I could go to with my questions.
 I asked her, “Tell me about EMDR.
 What’s it like?
 Is it weird?
 Does it really help?”
 She answered all of my questions because she had been there, and now I hope I can answer some of yours.

 EMDR stands for Eye Movement Desensitization and Reprocessing.
 It has become a best practice in the clinical community to treat trauma.
 During an EMDR session, bilateral stimulation is used, usually involving the client’s eyes.
 The therapist holds their hand up and moves it back and forth horizontally while the client follows with their eyes.
 Researchers believe these eye movements imitate the body’s rapid eye movement (REM) sleep.
 In order to practice EMDR, the therapist must be trained to follow a step-by-step process that includes bilateral stimulation and a script.